veNTURES

 As schools confronted catastrophic learning loses, NSSI pioneered a new model for accelerating learning and building teacher capacity—fast.
 Chosen from across the country, NSSI’s exceptional “mentor teachers” work in sustained parternership with educators everywhere.
 Teachers deliver vibrant, high-expectation lessons to their local students inspired by their mentors’ craft and moves.
 Students across the grades post striking acdemic gains—in just weeks.

 In weekly virtual professional development, teachers and their mentors delve deeply into the upcoming content, with a focus on two levers: intellectual preparation and student work analysis.
+Ninety-six percent of participating teachers reported that they were satisfied or very satisfied with NSSI’s 2024 Teacher Institute.

 Ascend Learning